ginasekhar/the-study-frontend/README.md

 You can click on the 'Delete Topic' button to delete that topic.

 Upon clicking the 'Flash Cards' button, You will see a list of all flash cards available for that topic as well as an input form that allows you to add a new flash card for that topic.
+On each flash card, if you click on the 'term', the definition will be displayed.
+Clicking on it again will hide the definition again.
 You can click on the 'Delete Card' button to delete that flash card.